xiaosijitest/zuikuihuoshou/doc/metadata.rst

 Used by
 -------

-zuikuihuoshou-metadata library is used by:
+zuikuihuoshou-xiaoxiexx library is used by:

 * `Plone4artist <http://plone.org/products/plone4artistsvideo/>`_
 * `amplee <http://trac.defuze.org/wiki/amplee>`_ (implementation of the Atom Publishing Protocol, APP)